As U.S. defends Ukraine at U.N., China warns against challenge over Taiwan | Law-Order

 China accused the United States of double standards at the United Nations on Friday for challenging Beijing's sovereignty over Taiwan while emphasizing the principle of sovereignty for Ukraine after Russian forces invaded.
 A day after Chinese leader Xi Jinping warned U.S. President Joe Biden in a phone call against playing with fire over Taiwan, deputy U.N.
 Ambassador Geng Shuang reinforced the message during a meeting on Ukraine at the 15-member U.N.
 Security Council.

-"The de-Nazification and demilitarization of Ukraine will be carried out in full," Polyanskiy said, using Moscow's official language to describe the Feb.
-24 invasion.
+"The de-Nazification and demilitarization of Ukraine will be carried out in full," Polyanskiy said, using Moscow's official language to describe the invasion.
 "There must no longer be a threat from this state to Donbas (border region of Ukraine) nor to Russia nor to the liberated Ukrainian territories."
-U.N. political affairs chief Rosemary DiCarlo told the meeting that the conflict had entered "a more protracted phase" and "regrettably, political dialogue has virtually ground to a halt."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)